HQarroum/promise-pool/README.md

 ```

 Note that the `.all` method will by default forward to the end callback an array of results yield by all the promises in execution at the time `.all` has been called, in the same order as they were enqueued in the pool.

+### Delaying promise executions

+While scheduling or enqueuing promises for execution, it is possible to delay their execution within the pool.
+To do so, you can provide a delay in milliseconds as a second argument of `.schedule`, `.enqueue`, `.enqueueMany` and `enqueueOnSameExecutor`.

 ### Lifecycle events